gastonstat/discussion-netiquette/README.md

 Here are some recommendations I share with students for using online educational/learning threaded discussion platforms (e.g. Piazza, Ed Discussion, Canvas discussion board, etc)

+In the past, some students have decided to use external discussion forums.
+When used responsibly and appropriately, we think that's a great idea.
+But we have never endorsed their use, nor we have monitored, moderated or managed them, and we won't do that this time.

 ## Keep in mind common rules of netiquette